 Born in 1879, this park attracts history lovers from around the world.
 Dubbed as the 'Heart of St. Louis', Forest Park is a stirring nexus of history and nature, where rolling meadows and serene ponds are accentuated by agile streams.
 Memories abound in this urban park, which hosts reunions and many other events year-round.
 Within its scenic landscape are remarkable attractions like the St. Louis Science Center, the Saint Louis Art Museum, the Muny Amphitheatre and the Missouri History Museum.
 Another notable attraction of the park is the Saint Louis Zoo which is a treasure trove of wildlife like bears, apes and penguins.
 Similarly, the charming, pink Cabanne House, which serves as the forest headquarters stands in striking harmony with the other ancient edifices cradled in the park.
 A marvelous synergy of historical intrigue and natural delight, Forest Park takes a place of pride in St. Louis.

-Nestled along the Mississippi River, St. Louis was inhabited by the ancient Native American tribes.
-However European migrants especially from France and Spain moved here in the 17th Century.
+Nestled along the Mississippi River, St. Louis was first inhabited by the ancient Native American tribes, followed by European migrants, especially from France and Spain, who moved here in the 17th Century.
 Named in honor of Louis IX of France, it is a city known for its music, baseball, bowling and beer.
 The westward expansion and the river form a core part of its fabric.
 The monumental Gateway Arch is the centerpiece of this metro and is an ode to the westward expedition.
 Interspersed with over 100 parks that include lakes and playgrounds, Forest Park is the crown jewel of them all.
 It houses the renowned St. Louis Zoo and St. Louis Museum.
 The Gateway Arch National Park is another important park housing the colossal arch.
-World Wide Technology Soccer Park and Busch Stadium are some of the important arenas for sports while Laumeier Sculpture Park and Citygarden are a beautiful blend of art and nature.
+World Wide Technology Soccer Park and Busch Stadium are some of the important arenas for sports, while Laumeier Sculpture Park and Citygarden are a beautiful blend of art and nature.
 The Pageant, Hollywood Casino Amphitheater and Blueberry Hill are famous for their concerts and gigs.

 St. Louis' City Hall, a massive stone building at the corner of Tucker and Market streets, was designed in 1890, when the city was still among the half-dozen largest cities in the country.
 Roughly modeled after the city hall in Paris, the building was not completed until 1904, just in time for the St. Louis World's Fair.
 Besides the glorious marble rotunda, with its grand staircase, three floors of colonnaded balconies, arches and vast skylight above, the main room of interest is the Board of Aldermen's chambers.
 There are interesting murals on the Market Street and Clark Avenue entrances.